-The Government Student Aid office in the province you apply to (i.e. Alberta Student Aid, Student Aid BC) assesses your application and determines your eligibility.
+The Government Student Aid office in the province you apply to (e.g. Alberta Student Aid, Student Aid BC) assesses your application and determines your eligibility.
 You will receive communication explaining how much money you will receive and when to expect each disbursement.
 If you have applied online, most provinces have an inquiry section of their website where you can check the status of your application.
 Budget your money accordingly so that you can make it through the academic year with the funds provided.
-GPRC Financial Aid can assist you with preparing a budget.

 Other important information about Student Loans

 If your financial circumstances change, or you feel you did not have the opportunity to state your real situation, you can request a review.
 Contact the Financial Aid Office for assistance in requesting a review.